Celsus: Work

-Indians, Persians, Odrysians, Samothracians, Eleusinians, Hyperboreans, Galactophagoi, Druids, and Getae), and instead blames Moses for the corruption of the ancient religion: "the goatherds and shepherds who followed Moses as their leader were deluded by clumsy deceits into thinking that there was only one God, [and] without any rational cause ... these goatherds and shepherds abandoned the worship of many gods".
-However, Celsus' harshest criticism was reserved for Christians, who "wall themselves off and break away from the rest of mankind".
+Indians, Persians, Odrysians, Samothracians, Eleusinians, Hyperboreans, Galactophagoi, Druids, and Getae), and instead blames Moses for the corruption of the ancient religion.
+"The goatherds and shepherds who followed Moses as their leader were deluded by clumsy deceits into thinking that there was only one God, [and] without any rational cause ... these goatherds and shepherds abandoned the worship of many gods".
+However, Celsus's harshest criticism was reserved for Christians, who "wall themselves off and break away from the rest of mankind".

 Celsus initiated a critical attack on Christianity, ridiculing many of its dogmas.
-He wrote that some Jews said Jesus' father was actually a Roman soldier named Pantera.
+He wrote that some Jews said Jesus's father was actually a Roman soldier named Pantera.
 Origen considered this a fabricated story.
 In addition, Celsus addressed the miracles of Jesus, holding that "Jesus performed his miracles by sorcery (γοητεία)":

-Origen wrote his refutation in 248.
-Sometimes quoting, sometimes paraphrasing, sometimes merely referring, Origen reproduces and replies to Celsus' arguments.
-Since accuracy was essential to his refutation of The True Doctrine, most scholars agree that Origen is a reliable source for what Celsus said.
+Origen wrote his refutation in 248, and it includes quotes, paraphrases, and references to Celsus's arguments.
+Since accuracy was essential to his refutation of The True Doctrine, most scholars agree that Origen is a reliable source for what Celsus wrote.